DionathanLobo/DionathanLobo/README.md

 While I explore biblical poetry and Jewish narratives in their original language (my specialty!), I'm also learning to read code: studying languages such as C, getting into web development, and others.
 Computer science and algorithms have become my new intellectual challenge!

-✨ At the moment, I’m uploading some of my academic work (articles, essays, analyses) from UFRJ — which I also discuss on my channels.
+✨ At the moment, I’m uploading some of my academic work (articles, essays, analyses) from UFRJ — which I simultaneously discuss on my channels.

 ✨ Let’s collaborate!
 Languages are key for humanity!